- On choosing between waxed and leather woodworking aprons

 A carpenter’s apron is made and designed to take all the tools needed for walking around a big building site.

-Carpenter’s aprons are also usually made of leather or nylon, and woodworking aprons are made of canvas or leather.
+Carpenter’s aprons are usually made of leather or nylon, and woodworking aprons are made of canvas or leather.

 Waxed canvas vs. Leather aprons